arbues6/BueStats/README.md

 ```

 ## 2. Interface
-BueStats has a simple straight-forward interface as seen in the following screenshot:
+BueStats has a simple straight-forward interface (Stats_GUI) as seen in the following screenshot:
 ![alt text](BueStats_Interface.png)
 - **1. Team / Equipo:** target team you want to scout or analyze.
 The name of the team must be a **single unique word** with no spaces belonging the the team original name; this is, the name of the team according to FEB.
 In the given example, Melilla's data will be extracted; note that Melilla is a unique team name, whereas "Baloncesto" or "Club" would not be.
 - **2. Season / Temporada:** season you want to scout; in this case, 2018 indicates the 2018-2019 season (2019 would indicate 2019-2020 and so on).